BT Broadband review 2025: Is it any good?

 BT offers both landline and TV packages with its broadband and they’re certainly worth a look.

-Broadband and landline – BT no longer includes free landline calls with any of its broadband packages.
-In fact, unlike most providers, it also no longer includes pay-as-you-go as standard (where you simply pay for any calls you make).
-This will probably become more common as the county gradually transitions to the newer FTTP technology, but for now, BT is unusual in this regard.
+Broadband and landline – BT no longer includes free landline calls with any of its broadband packages, and only includes a PAYG landline with its ADSL package.
+This is now very common as the county transitions to the newer Full Fibre technology.
 However, you can of course choose to pay extra and upgrade to include a phone line, add anytime calls or even international calls if you still need to use your home phone.

 Broadband and TV – If you want to take advantage of BT’s TV offering, first note that this is now branded as EE TV, but that the same rules apply: You can only get it with a BT Broadband deal.
-You can choose from a handful of entry-level EE TV packages including Entertainment (which includes Netflix, and a NOW Entertainment Membership) or the recently rebranded TNT Sports.
-EE TV’s higher-end packages are Big Sport (which includes a NOW Sports membership and Eurosport channels), Big Entertainment (essentially more Sky channels including Sky Cinema and NOW Cinema), and the VIP package which includes absolutely everything.
+You can choose from a handful of entry-level EE TV packages including Entertainment (which includes Netflix, and a NOW Entertainment Membership) or TNT Sports.
+EE TV’s higher-end packages are Big Sport (which includes a NOW Sports membership and Eurosport channels), Big Entertainment (essentially more Sky channels including Sky Cinema ), and the VIP package which includes absolutely everything.

 Routers and installation

-BT claims that their Smart Hub router, available with the brand’s Essential Fibre, Fibre 1 and Fibre 2 packages, boasts the best Wi-Fi signal in the UK (according to BT).
-Whether or not that's a fact, the Smart Hub is undeniably a superior router, with seven aerials that send Wi-Fi signals to more rooms in your house, with fewer gaps in provision.
+BT claims that their Smart Hub 2 router.
+It's undeniably a good router, with seven aerials that send Wi-Fi signals to more rooms in your house.

 BT Smart Hub router

-The newer Smart Hub2 is BT's most advanced router.
+The Smart Hub 2 is BT's most advanced router yet.
 It's an award winning bit of kit, and includes clever features like Smart Channel Selection and Smart Scan, both of which can really help with the reliability of your Wi-Fi connections, especially if there are a lot of devices in your home.
 It's currently provided to new customers who sign up for BT Hybrid Connect, and it's also available to Halo 3+ customers who don’t already have one.
-Alternatively, you can choose to buy it outright for £200.
+Alternatively, you can choose to buy it outright.

 BT Smart Hub Router